-Genevieve Overell is an independent non-executive director on several boards.
-Her career spans leading executive and non-executive roles in financial services, infrastructure projects, professional services, government, healthcare, health sector, not-for-profits and the arts.
+Genevieve Overell is an independent non-executive director on a portfolio of boards.
+Her career spans leading executive and non-executive roles in financial services, infrastructure projects, professional services, government, healthcare, health sector, not for profits and the arts.

 An experienced chairperson, Ms Overell brings significant commercial, legal, governance and advocacy skills.
-She was a Victorian Government deputy secretary and KPMG Partner advising on Infrastructure projects.
-She is a Fellow of the Australian Institute of Company Directors and Institute of Public Administration of Australia.
-In the 2020 Queen's Birthday Honours, she was made a Member of the Order of Australia, in recognition of her service to the community.
+Previously a Victorian Government deputy secretary and KPMG partner advising on infrastructure projects, she is a Fellow of the Australian Institute of Company Directors and Institute of Public Administration of Australia (Victoria).

+In 2020, she was made a Member of the Order of Australia, and in 2021, Ms Overell was appointed the Distinguished Alumna of the Faculty of Law by Monash University.

-- Australian Institute of Architects Chair - Victorian Opera Chair - State Revenue Office Victoria Audit Committee Chair - Australian British Chamber of Commerce Deputy National Chair - Cladding Safety Victoria Non-Executive Director - German-Australian Chamber of Commerce and Industry Non-Executive Director
+- Victorian Opera, Chair - Global Infrastructure Hub, Non-Executive Director, and Finance and Risk Committee Chair - Committee for Melbourne, Non-Executive Director - Australian British Chamber of Commerce, Deputy National Chair - State Revenue Office Victoria, Audit Committee Chair - Cladding Safety Victoria, Non-Executive Director - German-Australian Chamber of Commerce and Industry, Non-Executive Director - 30% Club Australia, Education Committee Member